 Scope of the Metadata Structure Definition (MSD)

-The scope of the MSD is reduced in SDMX 3.0, by means of simplifying its structure, but also in the way referenced Artefacts are targeted.
+The scope of the MSD was reduced in SDMX 3.0, by means of simplifying its structure, but also in the way referenced Artefacts are targeted.
 In fact, the MSD is restricted to play the role of a single container, without targeting any specific Artefact.
 The possible targets of Metadata Set are specified in the Metadataflows or Metadata Provision Agreements relating to that MSD.
 To achieve that, the structure of the Metadataflow has changed in this version of the standard.
 Moreover, the Metadata Provision Agreement Artefact is introduced to include this feature.

 Two more changes, introduced in this version, are the following: